Etsy: Copyright infringement issues

 In 2015, Etsy was involved in two major lawsuits.
 The first was from investors in Etsy who claimed the company had downplayed or even hid the scale of counterfeiting problems the marketplace was facing.
 Subsequently, musician Taylor Swift's legal representatives commented publicly on the number of Etsy users selling counterfeit or goods that infringed copyright.
 Beyonce was the second major musician to file a lawsuit against Etsy sellers, for similar reasons to Taylor Swift a year before.

 Following the initial lawsuits early in Etsy's existence, it has continued to suffer with counterfeit and copyright issues.
 Many major companies started to protect IPs when fashion trends led to mass breaches of copyright, something highlighted in the Harvard Business Review in 2019.
-In 2020, Disney cracked down on counterfeit merchandise following the realise of its successful TV series, The Mandalorian.
+In 2020, Disney cracked down on counterfeit merchandise following the release of its successful TV series, The Mandalorian.
 In 2023, musician Harry Styles filed a suit against unauthorized merchandise, and The Smiley Company in the same year for breaches for the use of "smiley."
-The BBC then sued Etsy users for breaking copyright laws for the children's TV show, Bluey.
+The BBC then sued Etsy users for breaking copyright laws for the children's TV show Bluey.

 Eight years after her original lawsuit, Taylor Swift's legal team again filed a lawsuit in 2023 after the copyright issues continued on the marketplace.
 Etsy also repeatedly failed to remove infringing items reported to them, including bootleg movies, music recordings, fonts, art and other digital downloads on their site.